Main Quad (Stanford University): History

 The cornerstone was laid at what is now Building 60 on May 14, 1887, which would have been Leland Stanford Junior's 19th birthday.
 The Inner Quad was mostly finished (except for the church) by the time the university opened in 1891.
+The construction of the church, which had been planned from the early years to create a focal point for Inner Quad, was delayed by legal disputes over the Stanford estate, and so was not completed until early in 1903.
+A review in the Harper’s Weekly estimated its cost to be somewhere around $600,000, or about $16 million in 2023.
+Outer Quad was also completed around this time, mostly under Coolidge's direction.

-The Outer Quad and Memorial Church were completed by 1906, but the entire structure was severely damaged in the 1906 San Francisco earthquake.
-Restoration of the Quad began immediately, but several original features of the Quad that collapsed in the earthquake were never rebuilt: the huge Memorial Arch over the entrance to Memorial Court, and a spire on Memorial Church.
+The campus was severely damaged in the 1906 San Francisco earthquake.
+Restoration of the Quad began immediately, wrapping up in 1909 to a cost of around $700,000, but several original features of the Quad that collapsed in the earthquake were never rebuilt: the huge Memorial Arch over the entrance to Memorial Court, and a spire on Memorial Church.
 The Quad, which was originally built of unreinforced masonry, has been seismically retrofitted several times since then.

 The 1989 Loma Prieta earthquake also damaged some of the Quad buildings.
 Language Corner and Geology Corner were closed for repairs for more than five years; most of that time was spent negotiating with the Federal Emergency Management Agency over paying for the repairs.
 Memorial Church was also damaged but was repaired more quickly via private donations.

 In 2020, the Stanford Department of Psychology and student-led groups began the process to rename Jordan Hall because of David Starr Jordan's association with the eugenics movement.

-Most of the University's other, more recent buildings echo the Quad's basic pattern of buff-colored walls, red roofs, and arcades, giving Stanford's campus its distinctive look.
+Most of the university's other, more recent buildings echo the Quad's basic pattern of buff-colored walls, red roofs, and arcades, giving Stanford's campus its distinctive look.
 The original university plan was to add additional quadrangles of buildings, initially to the left and right of the Main Quad.
 However, this part of the plan was put aside for many decades until the Science and Engineering Quad was built to the west, starting in the 1980s and completed in 2013.